gotzl/hid-fanatecff/README.md

 ### General

 Support for a bunch of effects, mostly copy-pasted from [new-lg4ff](https://github.com/berarma/new-lg4ff).
-Currently not properly supported effects: FF_FRICTION, FF_INERTIA (note that most games don't use these effects anyways).
+Currently, FF_FRICTION and FF_INERTIA effects have experimental support in this driver.

-**Note:** With Proton 7/8, in some games the wheel is not detected properly when starting it for the first time (ie, when a new proton-prefix is created).
+**Note:** With Proton 7/8, in some games the wheel is not detected properly when starting it for the first time (ie, when a new Proton-prefix is created).
 The current workaround is to first start the game with Proton 6, and then switch to a later one.
 (See also #67)

 ### FFB in specific Games